 A sociocultural perspective recognises the influence that circumstances and culture have on an individual's behaviour, specifically related to their learning.
 The sociocultural perspective also proposes that knowledge is co-constructed through interaction (Conole, 2004; Eun, 2008; Kelly, 2007; Vygotsky, 1978).
 Sociocultural theory emanates from the work of Vygotsky (1978), who proposed that learning is a socially mediated process where learners (adults and children) are jointly responsible for learning, and that learning is optimised when in the Zone of Proximal Development (ZPD).
-In Vygotskian thinking, the origin of knowledge constructed, and this process is mediated by tools and artefacts from a specific environment and cultural context (Shabani, 2016).
+In Vygotskian thinking, the origin of knowledge construction lies in social interaction and not in an individual mind.
+Knowledge is co-constructed, and this process is mediated by tools and artefacts from a specific environment and cultural context (Shabani, 2016).